pactus-project/PIPs/PIPs/pip-31.md

 ## Abstract

-This document proposes calculating the fee based on the amount of data each account consumes daily.
+This document explains the consumptional fee.
+The consumptional fee calculates based on the amount of data each address consumes daily.

+## Motivation

+Some users want to find ways to pay lower fees to the network.
+These users usually don’t mind how long it takes for their transactions to be confirmed.
+By introducing the consumption fee, we can allow transactions with zero or low fees to be processed in the network.
+However, these transactions may take longer than usual to be confirmed.

 ## Specification

-The transaction fee can be determined based on either the Consumption Fee.
+Each validator can calculate the minimum fee for every transaction they receive using this formula:

+$$
+\text{min_fee} = \text{fixed_fee} + \text{consumptional_fee}
+$$

-Validators can drop transactions with lower fees, but transactions with higher fees are accepted and kept in the transaction pool.
+Validators reject transactions with fees lower than the minimum fee.
+They will keep transactions with higher fees in their transaction pool and later include them in the proposed blocks.

+### Fixed Fee

+The fixed fee is a constant fee applied to each transaction, regardless of its size or type.
+This parameter is part of the node configuration, allowing each validator to set their preferred value.

 ### Consumptional Fee

-Each validator can independently calculate the fee for each transaction based on the following formula:
+The consumptional Fee calculates as follow:

 $$
-\text{fee} = \text{fixed_fee} + ( \text{coefficient} \times \text{consumption} \times \text{unit_price} )
+\text{consumptional_fee} = ( \text{coefficient} \times \text{consumption} \times \text{unit_price} )
 $$

 Let's explain the parameters:

-#### Fixed Fee

-The `fixed_fee` is a constant fee applied to each transaction, regardless of its size.
-This parameter would be part of the node configuration, allowing each validator to set their preferred value.
-The default value for `fixed_fee` is proposed to be set to zero.

 #### Consumption

 To understand the Consumptional Fee Model, we first need to define consumption.

-Transactions are sequences of bytes that are decoded, processed, and stored by validators.
+Transactions are sequences of bytes that validators decode, process, and store in their local database.
-Consumption is defined as the number of bytes stored over the last 8640 blocks [^1] for a specific account.
+Consumption is defined as the number of bytes stored over the last 8640 blocks [^1] for a specific account that signed a transactions.

 #### Coefficient

-The coefficient is a unitless number that starts at zero and grows exponentially: $0, 1, 2, 4, 8, \dots $
+The coefficient is a unitless number that starts at zero and grows naturally: $0, 1, 2, 3, \dots $

 The coefficient would be calculated as follows:

 $$
-n = \frac{\text{consumption}}{\text{daily_limit}}
+\text{coefficient} = \lfloor \frac{\text{consumption}}{\text{daily_limit}} \rfloor
 $$

-$$
-\displaylines{\text{coefficient} = \begin{cases}  0 & \text{if } n = 0 \\ 2^{n-1} & \text{if } n \geq 1 \end{cases}
-}
-$$

-In this model, the daily_limit is the number of bytes an account can send each day without paying a fee.
+In this formula [^2], the daily limit is the number of bytes an account can send each day without paying a fee.
-This parameter would be part of the node configuration, allowing each validator to set their preferred value.
+This parameter is part of the node configuration, allowing each validator to set their preferred value.

+The only exception here is the account that broadcasts its first transaction.
-The default value for `daily_limit` is proposed to be **300 bytes**
+The coefficient for an account that sends its first transaction is always set to `1`.

 #### Unit Price

-The unit_price would define the fee per byte in PAC.
-This parameter would be part of the node configuration, allowing each validator to set their preferred value.
+The unit price would define the fee per byte in PAC.
+This parameter is part of the node configuration, allowing each validator to set their preferred value.

-The default value for `unit_price` is proposed to be **0.0001 PAC**.

-### Account Creation Fee
+### Configuration

-Each account needs to pay a `fixed_fee` the first time, after which a consumptional fee is applied.
+All parameters for calculating the fee are configurable.
+However, we recommend the following configurations:

+For most validators, we suggest setting the daily limit to `0 bytes` and the fixed fee to `0.01 PAC`.
+This configuration eliminates the consumption fee, meaning these validators will only apply the fixed fee.

+For validators with good resources, we recommend setting the daily limit to `280 bytes`, the unit price to `0.000005 PAC`, and the fixed fee to `0 PAC`.
+This allows users to send almost up to 5 free or low-fee transactions, but they will need to wait for these validators to enter the committee and propose the block.
+This way, the Pactus blockchain can support zero-fee transactions.

 ### Implementation Considerations